 Winter is a great time to visit Canada, especially for the adventurous.
-From unique activities such as dog-sledding to the more traditional winter activities, such as skiing and skating, there is something for everyone.
-Also, Canada boasts some of the world's biggest and best winter festivals.
+From unique activities such as dog-sledding to the more traditional winter activities such as skiing and skating, there is something for everyone.
+Also, Canada boasts some of the world's biggest and best winter festivals this season.

 Eastern Canada, including Toronto and Montreal, has a short, fierce winter: sub-zero temps around -4 degrees Fahrenheit (-20 degrees Celsius) are not uncommon from December to February.
 At least one or two snowfalls of eight inches or more will likely hit in January and February.